 Even with the best efforts to manage asthma well, there are sometimes situations that need urgent first aid for asthma symptoms.
-Here’s what to do when that happens.

 - In young children asthma symptoms may become worse very quickly.

 - In some children, a change of behaviour may be an indication of worsening asthma.

 - Learn more about an asthma emergency action plan for children 5 years of age and under.

 If an older child, teenager or adult is having an asthma attack